 - Investment Adviser Fiduciary Duty and Compliance.
-Barry has represented investment advisers and principals in approximately 60 SEC investigations or examinations concerning regulatory priority issues such as allocation of investments, fund expenses, adviser compensation, valuation of fund holdings, cross trades, disclosure of investment risk and fund objectives, MNPI policies and procedures, big data and adequacy of compliance procedures.
+Barry has represented investment advisers and principals in approximately 70 SEC investigations or examinations concerning regulatory priority issues, such as allocation of investments, fund expenses, adviser compensation, valuation of fund holdings, cross trades, disclosure of investment risk and fund objectives, MNPI policies and procedures, alternative data, ESG, and adequacy of compliance procedures.

 - RMBS.
-Barry has defended an international bank in DOJ, SEC, State Attorney General and other multi-year investigations into the creation and underwriting of Residential Mortgage-Backed Securities up to the Financial Crisis.
+He defended a major international bank in DOJ, SEC, State Attorney General, and other multi-year investigations into the creation and underwriting of Residential Mortgage-Backed Securities up to the financial crisis.

 - SEC Regulation M. Barry has defended investment advisers and broker-dealers in numerous investigations about perceived stock manipulation and issues under Rule 105.

-Strong advocacy on behalf of Barry’s clients has earned him acknowledgment in numerous industry publications, including Chambers USA, U.S. News – Best Lawyers® “Best Law Firms,” WWL Global Investigations Review, Benchmark Litigation and The Legal 500.
-In addition to co-leading the securities enforcement and regulatory team that won the Chambers USA 2019 and 2016 Awards for Financial Services and Securities Regulation, Barry has been recognized in Chambers USA individually.
-According to Chambers, “sources say that he is a ‘very strong and very insightful lawyer’ and a ‘formidable’ advocate’”; “interviewees describe [him] as ‘very learned and smart, and a joy to work with’”; he “receives praise from clients for his expert approach to major investigations by regulators and his ability to ‘handle really high-risk cases in a thoughtful way.’”
-In 1999, Barry also received the SEC’s “Stanley Sporkin Award” for outstanding contributions to the agency’s enforcement program.
+For years, prestigious industry publications have recognized Barry, including Chambers USA for his work in Nationwide Securities Regulation: Enforcement (2010–2023), U.S. News – Best Lawyers® “Best Law Firms,” Benchmark Litigation, WWL Global Investigations Review, and The Legal 500.
+According to Chambers, for example, sources say that he is a “very strong and very insightful lawyer” and “has the trust and respect of the SEC staff.”
+Interviewees describe Barry as “very learned and smart, and a joy to work with”; and he “receives praise from clients for his expert approach to major investigations by regulators and his ability to ‘handle really high-risk cases in a thoughtful way.’”
+In 1999, he received the SEC’s “Stanley Sporkin Award” for outstanding contributions to the agency’s enforcement program.
 Barry speaks and writes often on SEC enforcement and related issues.
-He has participated in programs concerning SEC enforcement and litigation sponsored by SIFMA, the New York City Bar Association, American Conference Institute, Directors Roundtable, Glasser LegalWorks, PLI, Legal IQ, SEC and the Department of Justice, among others.
-One of his more recent speaking engagements in February 2018, “Commencing and Conducting the Internal Investigation: What Must Be Considered,” was part of the Dean’s Distinguished Lecture Series at his alma mater, Cornell Law School.
+He has participated in programs concerning SEC enforcement and litigation sponsored by SIFMA, the SEC Historical Society, the New York City Bar Association, American Conference Institute, Directors Roundtable, Glasser LegalWorks, Practising Law Institute, Legal IQ, the SEC, the DOJ, and Cornell Law School, among others.
+One of his speaking engagements in February 2018, “Commencing and Conducting the Internal Investigation: What Must Be Considered,” was part of the Dean’s Distinguished Lecture Series at his alma mater, Cornell Law School.